davidbowland/form-submit/README.md

    * `time` - Field requires a time in the format `HH24:MM`
       *includes user assistance*
    * `url` - Field requires a URL that conforms to [RFC 3986](https://tools.ietf.org/html/rfc3986#appendix-A)
-   * `url-http` - Field requires a URL using either http or https
+   * `url-http` - Field requires a URL using either http or https and with a valid hostname or IP address (optional port)
       *includes limited user assistance, adds scheme*
    * `url-path`- Field requires the path portion of a URL (after /)
       *includes limited user assistance, removes leading /*